Armen23023/CurrencyExchanger/README.md

 # Currency Exchanger

-Currency Exchanger API application by using Spring Boot, Hibernate, Postgresql This Application has Markets, every Market has its currency rates.
+Currency Exchanger API application by using Spring Boot, Hibernate, Postgresql.
+This Application has Markets, every Market has its currency rates.
 There is a service for exchanging currencies.
 Service  has the option to exchange other currencies through dram (EUR->USD = EUR->AMD + AMD->USD), and there is a service for saving exchange history.